 All financial aid applicants (undergraduates and graduates) must complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA waiver form under Form Central.
 The FAFSA is a confidential form which provides the financial aid staff with the expected family contribution as calculated by the U.S. Department of Education.
-Students must complete the FAFSA each year during their enrollment to be considered for financial aid.
-To be considered for state funding, Indiana residents must complete the FAFSA by the March 10 deadline prior to the beginning of the fall semester.
-The University of Saint Francis has a priority deadline for institutional funds of March 10.
-The university will award funds to students completing the FAFSA after the March 10 deadline as funds are available.
+Students must complete the FAFSA each year during their enrollment to be considered for Federal financial aid.
+To be considered for state funding, Indiana residents must complete the FAFSA by the April 15th deadline prior to the beginning of the fall semester.

 The philosophy of student financial aid is based on the rationale that the student and family, where applicable, are the primary resources in funding the student’s education.
 The university will use the expected family contribution as determined by the U.S. Department of Education to determine available funding from federal, state and institutional resources, along with academic information provided during the application process.

 The University of Saint Francis offers the following kinds of financial aid: scholarships, grants, loans, and part-time employment.
 Complete information on each type of financial aid assistance offered can be found in the University of Saint Francis Undergraduate Catalog and on the university website at www.sf.edu.

 If for any reason a student is dissatisfied with a financial aid award and cannot resolve his/her differences with the Office of Financial Aid, a written appeal may be made to the Scholarship and Financial Appeals Committee.
 These can be mailed to “Scholarship and Financial Appeals Committee”, 2701 Spring Street, Fort Wayne, IN 46808.
 This committee will review the appeal and is responsible for rendering a final decision.